 Medicare - The "Super Duper" Lien: Can Your Plaintiff's Attorney Handle the Liability Insurance Company and the Federal Government at Settlement Time?

 Why all the fuss?
-Medicare has become an increasing large part of the federal budget each year as medical costs keep rising.
-In the present economic climate, the Congress is looking for every way to cut back on the cost of the Medicare program, and one way is to make sure that Medicare gets back any payments it has made for medical treatment for injuries caused by someone else and for which the injured person will make a recovery.
+Medicare has become an increasingly large part of the federal budget each year as medical costs continue to rise.
+In the present economic climate, Congress is looking for every way to cut back on the cost of the Medicare program, and one way is to make sure that Medicare gets back any payments it has made for medical treatment for injuries caused by someone else and for which the injured person will make a recovery.
 In addition, Congress wants to make sure that if a settlement is for injuries that will require medical treatment in the future, then the cost of that future medical treatment is not shifted onto Medicare.

-I write this blog for the potential client who needs at the very beginning to be educated about Medicare's role in your personal injury settlement.
-In the beginning is critical to avoid any misunderstandings or unexpected consequences resulting from failing to protect Medicare's interests.
+I write this blog for the potential client who needs information from the beginning of a case about Medicare's role in your personal injury settlement.
+It is critical during these early stages to avoid any misunderstandings or unexpected consequences resulting from failing to protect Medicare's interests.

 The rules of the Medicare compliance games are changing for everyone.
 Plaintiffs' attorneys face new and increasingly complex federal regulations to ensure not only that their clients get a good settlement but also that their clients' Medicare benefits are properly protected.

 The plaintiffs' counsel's role in settlement of cases involving Medicare is evolving.
 With changing Medicare law and all its settlement-related Medicare issues, a proactive rather than reactive approach is what is needed.
 As an injured claimant, you need to make sure you have a firm that can handle this process.